SavageHobbies/Jenny/README.md

 ---

-**Cybersence Navigator** makes your desktop experience smarter, smoother, and more human.
+Jenny makes your desktop experience smarter, smoother, and more human.
 Step into the future — hands-free, hassle-free. 🌟

 > 🧠 *Navigate your world, the smart way.*